qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 ```bash
 docker compose up --build
 ```
-9. Manually connect add Prometheus as a data source in Grafana until a script is made to automate it.
-10. View metrics collected by Telegraf at http://localhost:9273/metrics
+9. View metrics collected by Telegraf at http://localhost:9273/metrics
-11. View metrics being stored by Prometheus at http://localhost:9090/
+10. View metrics being stored by Prometheus at http://localhost:9090/
-12. View the dashboards in Grafana at http://localhost:3000/
+11. View the dashboards in Grafana at http://localhost:3000/

 ## PromQL queries supported